 Provision of daily injection information

-Every transmission system owner must provide to the allocation agent by 1200 hours on the 4th business day of the month that immediately follows a consumption period the actual daily energy quantities injected at each gas gate connected to its transmission system for that consumption period.
+Every transmission system owner must provide to the allocation agent by 1200 hours on the 4th business day of the month that immediately follows a consumption period the daily metered energy quantities injected at each allocated gas gate connected to its transmission system for that consumption period.

-For each interim allocation and final allocation, every transmission system owner must provide to the allocation agent, by the times and on the days specified in rule 32 and 33 respectively, actual daily energy quantities injected at each gas gate connected to its transmission system for the relevant consumption period.
+For each interim allocation and final allocation, every transmission system owner must provide to the allocation agent, by the times and on the days specified in rule 32 and 33 respectively, daily metered energy quantities injected at each allocated gas gate connected to its transmission system for the relevant consumption period.

+Transmission system owners are not required to provide daily metered energy quantities under this rule 41 for unmetered gas gates or oversized metered gas gates.

+Transmission system owners must provide the allocation agent and the industry body with access to daily metered energy quantities injected at all gas gates.

-Publication of estimated day-end volume injection quantities each day
+Publication of estimated day-end volume injection quantities each day (deleted)

-By 1000 hours each day and at any other time on that day as required and notified by the industry body, for each gas gate connected to its transmission system, a transmission system owner must give notice to each retailer receiving gas at a particular gas gate of the unvalidated daily energy quantities that were injected on the previous day at that gas gate.

 Allocation agent obligations